gch910/favorEats/README.md

--Discussion of technologies used
+## Discussion of technologies used
+### Modules
+- http-errors
+- express
+- path
+- cookie-parser
+- morgan
+- express-session
+- connect-session-sequelize

+- JavaScript
+- HTML
+- CSS
+- Pug

--Discussion of two features that show off the team's technical abilities -Discussion of both challenges faced and the way the team solved them -Code snippets to highlight the best code
+- Discussion of two features that show off the team's technical abilities
+- Discussion of both challenges faced and the way the team solved them
+- Code snippets to highlight the best code